ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/builtins-design.md

+# Built-in Libraries Design

 ## Overview
 We will implement a series of standard libraries and built-in functions for ChocoPy.
+We want to add a preliminary support for `float()` and `...` (Ellipsis), which includes initialization and value representation.
+We'd also like to extend `print()` to allow arbitrary length arguments, and `int() / bool()` for type conversions.

-We plan to support a simple version of Python's `import` statements through AST transformations and some compiler refactoring (detailed below); then we plan to implement some of the built-in libraries & functions in ChocoPy itself, utilizing the function / class definitions already in the compiler, plus the `import`  statement support.
+Moreover, we plan to support a simplified version of Python's `import` statements through AST transformations and some compiler refactoring (detailed below); then we plan to implement some of the built-in libraries & functions in ChocoPy itself, utilizing the function / class definitions already in the compiler, plus the `import`  statement support.
 This design gives us the opportunity of self-hosting some of the built-in library, and at the same time still allows us to write some part of it in TypeScript or WASM.

 ## Changes to the Compiler
 These are the potential changes to the compiler that we plan to make in the coming week to support the first iteration of built-in libraries.